NUISANCEMC/nuisance3/src/nuis/eventframe/README.md

 Preselections can also be made with callables.
 If the callable returns a falsey result, the event will not produce a row not be inserted into the table.

-*N.B.* As the normalization information is handled by the `nuis::INormalizedEventSource`, the normalization information is correctly tallyed even if filtered events do not produce rows, we can check this with an example below:
+*N.B.* As the normalization information is handled by the `nuis::NormalizedEventSource`, the normalization information is correctly tallyed even if filtered events do not produce rows, we can check this with an example below:

 ```c++
 struct single_procid_selector {